PiXLtez/PiXL-Public/README.md

 The game also teaches security best practices with Quests involving seed phrases, cold storage and hardware wallets.

+# Security
+Since PiXL is on main-net and is play-to-earn, it's very important to maintain fairness and preserve value in the Item NFTs and PiXLtez tokens.
+Unity will track progress of the game as the user plays, this progress will be written to the server with timestamps.
+This will elimate bots and malicious actors becasue of the time it takes to progress in-game (i.e. to complete quest).

+We apply logic to the database as we query it to confirm normal usage.
+Abnormal useage will add the suspicious wallet to a blacklist in our internal database.
+Before transfering tokens to the user we check their wallet against the blacklist to prevent bots and malicious actors from receiving Item NFTs or PiXLtez.

+As PiXLtez is always evolving, we'll update the game and the artchitecture to counter any exploits we have not forseen.

+PiXL is also a play-to-earn-to-learn game where concepts in personal security are covered.
+The players learn about keeping their passphrase safe and concepts such as cold storage.
+They will also learn about vulnarabilities and exploits as the game will cover happenings in the Tezos ecosystem.
+If a exploit becomes public we'll incorporate it into the game to let users learn by doing.

 # Tools Used
 We used the following tools to make this project come together.

 https://github.com/tzConnectBerlin/peppermint

 https://github.com/ecadlabs/taquito

+# Backlog
+We plan to release PiXL to the community in the coming weeks.
+There are still a few things that need to be done:
+1.

 # Contributors
 This project would not be what it is without the following contributions from the community: